Wildlife Selfie Competition

 Animal Sanctuary Visit

-In January 2016, we were visited by the hedgehog and owl rescue sanctuary.
+We were visited by the hedgehog and owl rescue sanctuary.
 They held an assembly for all of the children and explained what they do to help animals.
 They also told us about what they need to eat and what they need in their habitat.
 We even got chance to stroke the owls and the hedgehogs.
 It was a great assembly!

 Big Schools' Birdwatch 2016